-I cherish highlights of my time in classrooms, from the middle school where I designed curricula from scratch and helped 8th graders plan community projects to the GED prep work in a group home with adjudicated youth to the substitute teaching where I perfected my Love & Logic techniques to these past 12 years at my favorite place outside of my own home.
+I cherish highlights of my time in classrooms, from the middle school where I designed curricula from scratch and helped 8th graders plan community projects to the GED prep work in a group home with adjudicated youth to the substitute teaching, where I perfected my Love & Logic techniques, to these past 12 years at my favorite place outside of my own home.
 Despite the long hours and emotional beatings, I continually felt called to teaching.

 I knew what I was accepting when I chose to be a teacher.
-I have loved even the hardest, most mentally trying moments of all my experiences as an educator.
-I consider every instance a gem in my crown - I couldn't have become the wife, mother, friend, or woman I am without having absorbed the digs and disappointments along with the praise and pride for my classroom time.
+I have loved even the hardest, most mentally trying moments of all of my experiences as an educator.
+I consider every instance a gem in my crown - I couldn't have become the wife, mother, friend, or woman I am without having absorbed the digs and disappointments along with the praise for and pride in my classroom time.

-I hope that those coming into my place are feeling how I did for a couple of decades - excited about designing ways to engage surly teens, energetic in their desire to instill a love of learning - and that they are open to embracing the unknowns of classroom life, the demands of loving other people's children, the challenges of balancing dedication to teaching with necessary self-care.
+I hope that those coming into my place are feeling how I did for a couple of decades - excited about designing ways to engage sometimes-surly teens, energetic in their desire to instill a love of learning - and that they are open to embracing the unknowns of classroom life, the demands of loving other people's children, the challenges of balancing dedication to teaching with necessary self-care.